omega8cc/boa/docs/INSTALL.md

 You can install only BOA LITE and optionally upgrade to PRO with a license from [Omega8.cc](https://omega8.cc/licenses).

-# IMPORTANT NOTE!
+# Preparations Before Installing BOA

-- Since Debian is running systemd, it should be removed before installing BOA, which involves a simple autoinit procedure, as outlined further below.
+- Add your SSH keys to your VPS root -- BOA will disable password for root over SSH.

-- BOA requires minimal, supported OS, with no services installed.
-The only acceptable exceptions are: sshd and mail servers.
+- BOA requires minimal, supported OS, with no web/sql services installed.
 - Don't run any installer via sudo.
 You must be logged in as root directly.

-- Don't run any system updates or modifications with apt before running BOA autoinit.
-You should use the vanilla system provided by your host.
+- Don't run any system updates or modifications before installing BOA.

 # Installing BOA System on a Public Server/VPS